What Happened to Firefox Panorama?

 In this article we’ll break down what happened to Firefox Panorama and what can take its place (hint: Workona is an excellent choice).

 What was Firefox Panorama?

 Firefox Panorama was a tab manager that provided a panoramic visual overview of your tabs and let you group your tabs by project.
 Let’s say you worked with multiple clients, and you wanted to separate and organize your work accordingly.
 You’d create a new tab group for each client, and all of your tabs related to that client would be organized there.

 Panorama allowed Firefox users to easily move between different projects.
 And unlike typical project management tools, it impacted their workday in a huge way.

 As Mozilla’s Asa Raskin wrote,

 "When you are in a group, you only see the tabs related to the task at hand…allowing you to focus.
 Strategic hiding is key to a mind free of info-guilt."

 So what happened to Firefox Panorama?

-Despite the increasing demand for better tab management, Firefox decided that Panorama wasn't widely used enough to warrant continued investment in the feature.
+Despite the increasing demand for tab groups for Firefox, they decided that Panorama wasn't widely used enough to warrant continued investment in the feature.
 By 2016, it was no longer supported.
 This left many Firefox users looking for an alternative solution to tame their tabs.